0xTadash1/docker-svn/README.md

 ## Motivation

 I need SVN just for downloading files.
-But every time SVN dums `~/.subversion` in my home.
+But every time SVN dumps out `~/.subversion` in my home.
 I really hate it.
 So I wrote an Dockerfile.

 ## Usage